EvoltDev/terraform-gitlab-gitlab/README.md

 ## Gitlab groups

-First of all for Gitlab.com you must create root group thought browser and use import command to add that group in state.
+Due to gitlab issue [Gitlab Issue 244345](https://gitlab.com/gitlab-org/gitlab/-/issues/244345) it is not possible to create root group.
+As a workaround first you need to create root group thought browser and use import command to add that group in state.

 Import command:
 ```